hero887/Tannery/README.md

 What to learn more?
 Join our Discord chat and ask: https://discord.gg/0cQ7fahdZUbrp96g

-This mod is open source.
-Feel free to use the code, textures, or whatever so long as you don't sell it and credit the "Tannery Team" for the code/resources you use.
+This under the MIT license.
+It is open source.
+Feel free to use the code, textures, or whatever.
 This mod aims to be 100% for the amazing Minecraft community.
 For the community, by the community.
 This mod project will be maintained by the team leader and it's amazing contributors.